WesleyAdriann/challenge_orbitlabs/README.md

 In this solution was created using flux archutecture with [Redux](#built-with), and I used multiple libraries like [React Navigation](#built-with) for screen navigation, [styled components](#built-with) to create style and more more.

 The application contains four screens, [Home](./src/views/home/index.js) where a fake order is placed with a promise of 1.5 seconds, as requested in the [documentation](./docs/TesteReactNative2020.pdf), and shows food categories and restaurant recommendations where, after clicking on the restaurant, press the screen [Login](./src/views/login/index.js).
 In screens [Login](./src/views/login/index.js), [Register](./src/views/register/index.js) and [Forgot Password](./src/views/forgotpassword/index.js) I used react native async storage for read and write users.To login is validated if all inputs are empty and email and password was valid and read phone storage if user exists and valid if password is correct, and redirect to Home, Register or Forgot Password.
-In the register empty inputs also is validated
+In the register empty inputs also is validated.

 Challenge description is located in **./docs/TesteReactNative2020.pdf**